zhongzhouTan-coder/benchmark/README_en.md

 ├──────────────┼───────────────────────────────────────┼────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────┤
 │ --datasets   │ demo_gsm8k_gen_4_shot_cot_chat_prompt │ /your_workspace/benchmark/ais_bench/benchmark/configs/datasets/demo/demo_gsm8k_gen_4_shot_cot_chat_prompt.py                   │
 ╘══════════════╧═══════════════════════════════════════╧════════════════════════════════════════════════════════════════════════════════════════════════════════════════════════════════╛

 ```

 - The dataset task configuration file `demo_gsm8k_gen_4_shot_cot_chat_prompt.py` in the quick start does not require additional modifications.
-For an introduction to the content of dataset task configuration files, refer to 📚 [Configure Open-Source Datasets](https://ais-bench-benchmark-rf.readthedocs.io/en/latest/base_tutorials/all_params/datasets.html#id6).
+For an introduction to the content of the dataset task configuration file, please refer to 📚 [Configure Open-Source Datasets](https://ais-bench-benchmark-rf.readthedocs.io/en/latest/base_tutorials/all_params/datasets.html#id6)

 The model configuration file `vllm_api_general_chat.py` contains configuration content related to model operation and needs to be modified according to actual conditions.
-Modifications required for the quick start are marked with comments:
+The content that needs to be modified in the quick start is marked with comments.
 ```python
 from ais_bench.benchmark.models import VLLMCustomAPIChat